-In the past decade, Montenegro has been developing in accelerated pace with the tourism industry as the main catalyst of the economy.
-Directly and indirectly, tourism contributes to the country GDP with the share of 23%.
+In the past decade, Montenegro has been developing at an accelerated pace with the tourism industry as the main catalyst of the economy.
+Directly and indirectly, tourism contributes to the country GDP with a share of 23%.
 (World Travel and Tourism Report report, page 7).

 Even though the socialist past is noticeable and low-quality tourism offer is still present, the country’s tourism strategy is oriented towards developing elite tourism.
 That is the reason why government motivates investors with very tax privileges for high-class hotel and mixed-use developments.

 Projects such as Lustica Bay, Porto Montenegro, Dukley Gardens and Porto Novi prove that elite tourism and luxury real estate already live in Montenegro.
 There are also dozens of smaller projects, especially in the Boka region and Budva Rivijera, supporting high-class tourism development of the country.